Everything You Need to Know About the 2017 ACM Awards

 Fans will have to wait until April 2 to find out, for the most part; however, on March 14, the Academy of Country Music revealed that the Brothers Osborne, Maren Morris and Jon Pardi had been named New Vocal Duo or Group of the Year, New Female Vocalist of the Year and New Male Vocalist of the Year, respectively.

-As for the other categories, The Boot’s readers can make their winners predictions here; on March 31, The Boot will share readers and staff winners predictions.
-The Boot will keep this 2017 ACM Awards winners list updated as winners are revealed.
+As for the other categories, The Boot’s readers and staff have made their predictions, and The Boot will keep this 2017 ACM Awards winners list updated as winners are revealed.

 Who’s Performing at the 2017 ACM Awards?